List of Hollyoaks characters introduced in 2007: Harry Thompson

 When Tony and Diane go on holiday, Harry becomes a stowaway in the boot of their car in order to escape.
 After an accident involving the Maalik family where Diane is heavily injured, Harry appears to try and help her.
 She forgives him for killing Amy, and tells him to flee which he does.
 He briefly stays with James, until handing himself to the police following a confession to the murder.
 Harry is sent to prison.
 He is later released after Ryan confesses to murdering Amy and having set Harry up.
 He is set to move in with James and begin a relationship, but a moment of passion with ex Ste puts an end to that.
 He moves back in with Tony and Diane, and gets back together with Ste.
 On a camping trip with Ste's children, Leah (Elà-May Demircan) and Lucas (William Hall), they are ambushed by Ryan who confesses to all of his crimes before running off.
 Harry chases after him and after a brief struggle, Ryan accidentally falls into a river screaming for Harry to help him, but Harry walks away leaving Ryan to his death, which Harry later feels guilty for.
-Ste and Harry later become engaged and plan a Wedding.
+Ste and Harry later become engaged and plan a wedding.

-Ste and Harry later married, however this was cut short when Ste discovered Harry's affair with James and Harry couldn't support Ste at the hospital where his sister was in a critical condition.
-Harry then went to talk to James who told him their relationship was over.
-With no one to support him especially his father, Harry left the village.
-Harry returned in the new year and made a bee line for James - after initially rejecting him; Harry soon won him round and, after a tricky start, moved in with James and his son, Romeo Quinn (Owen Warner).
-Harry was stabbed to death by serial killer, Breda McQueen (Moya Brady), as part of her vendetta against bad dads.
-Harry reappears in a dream of Tony when he is also stabbed by Breda for learning she had killed him.
+Ste and Harry later marry.
+However, this is cut short when Ste discovers Harry's affair with James and Harry is not able to support Ste at the hospital, where his sister is in a critical condition.
+Harry then goes to talk to James, who tells him their relationship is over.
+With no one to support him, especially his father, Harry leaves the village.
+Harry returns in the new year and makes a bee line for James – after initially rejecting him; Harry soon wins him round and, after a tricky start, moves in with James and his son, Romeo Nightingale (Owen Warner).
+Harry is stabbed to death by serial killer, Breda McQueen (Moya Brady), as part of her vendetta against "bad dads".
+Harry reappears in a dream of Tony, when he is also stabbed by Breda for learning she had killed him.